markuszoeller/markuszoeller.github.io/_sources/posts/2017/12/08/book-5-team-dysfunctions/index.rst.txt

 This book gave me a lot of insights and I enjoyed reading and learning from it.
 Especially us IT folks, where work consists of interaction with many people, can benefit from reading it.
-It's important to notice that **a dysfunctions is not standalone** but influences the other dysfunctions as well.
+It's important to notice that **a dysfunction is not standalone** but influences the other dysfunctions as well.

 Even if you cannot resolve the issues your team has, at least having a